rvascons/note-pal/README.md

 # Note-Pal

-Note-Pal is a Command Line Interface (CLI) application for managing notes directly from your terminal.
-It allows you to add, list, and organize notes with various options and filters.
-The project is built using Python and will be packaged using Poetry for easy distribution.
+Note-Pal is a Command Line Interface (CLI) application designed to help software engineers quickly capture and manage notes during their daily work.
+It was created to address the common issue of forgetting important activities or tasks that need to be reported in daily team meetings.

 ## Features

-- **Add Notes**: Create new notes with descriptions, contexts, statuses, and optional names.
+- **Quick Note Taking**: Instantly add notes with descriptions, contexts, statuses, and optional names.
-- **List Notes**: Display notes with filtering options by context and status.
-- **Customizable Output**: Choose which fields to display when listing notes.
-- **Data Storage**: Uses SQLite for efficient local data management.
-- **Easy to Use**: Built with [Typer](https://typer.tiangolo.com/) for intuitive CLI commands.
+- **Short-Term Focus**: Notes are intended to be temporary, serving as a reminder until the next daily meeting.
+- **Tagging System**: Associate tags or contexts with notes to categorize them (e.g., work, personal, project).
+- **Status Management**: Mark notes as done after they've been reported or addressed.
+- **Summarization**: List and review notes to create a brief summary for daily reports.
+- **Easy Reset**: After marking notes as done, start fresh for the next day.

 ## Installation